thor-harsh/Project--Hadoop-9/README.md

 **What is Spark?** <br></br>

-Apache Spark™ is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.<br></br>
+Apache Spark is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.<br></br>

 **What is Cassandra?** <br></br>